Muriel I. Kauffman Women’s Heart Center

 The Red Dress

 The Red Dress is the national symbol for women and heart disease awareness.
-We educate our community all year long at various events, with this symbol front and center.
+We educate our community all year with this symbol front and center.

 The Red Scarf